Annihilation of the Wicked

 Annihilation of the Wicked is the fourth studio album by American technical death metal band Nile.
-The album was released on May 23, 2005, by Relapse Records.
+The album was released in Europe on May 23, 2005, by Relapse Records, and on May 24, 2005 in North America.
 This is the first Nile album to feature George Kollias on drums, replacing Tony Laureano.
 This album marks Nile's last record released by Relapse.
 The liner notes detail the theme and writing/recording process of each song.
 A music video for "Sacrifice Unto Sebek" was produced.
 It is also the first Nile album produced by Neil Kernon.

-Songs
+Music

 "Von Unaussprechlichen Kulten" is German for "Of Unspeakable Cults", which is also the title of a fictional book from H.P.
 Lovecraft's universe.

 Release

 A limited edition box set comes in a tin box with a custom Serpent Ankh necklace, full color album poster, vinyl sticker and an embroidered patch, limited to 5,000 copies.

+Reception and legacy

+Guitar World called the album "a landmark release for technicality in death metal."

 Track listing

 All lyrics written by Karl Sanders.
 All music written by Karl Sanders except where noted.